BurpZes/ip/docs/README.md

 Wally automatically writes tasks after processing task commands and loads them when it starts.
 No separate save command is needed.

-The save location is `/wally/Saves/save.txt`, rooted at the filesystem root rather than inside the project folder.
-On Windows it resolves on the current drive, for example `C:\wally\Saves\save.txt`.
-Wally needs permission to create and write this location.
+The save location is `./wally/Saves/save.txt`, relative to the working directory from which Wally is launched.
+When launched from the project folder, this is `wally/Saves/save.txt` inside the project.
+When running the JAR from a terminal, it is relative to the terminal's current folder, not necessarily the JAR's folder.
+Launch Wally from the same folder each time to use the same saved tasks.

+Wally creates the save folder and file if they do not exist and needs permission to write there.
 File errors are printed in the terminal.
+Saves from the previous root-level location are not moved automatically.
+To keep them, close Wally and copy the old `save.txt` and `background.txt` into the new `wally/Saves` folder, backing up any existing files first.

 Completion status is saved and restored on restart.
 Completed entries have an `[X] ` prefix in the save file; older entries without this prefix load as incomplete.